-Employees at the MAXIMUM, SENIOR or SENIOR PLUS rates who are promoted or reallocated more than two (2) grades on the C-Scale will receive a wage increase equal to two (2) five percent (5%) steps (that is, 10.25%) and be placed at that rate (within the range of MINIMUM rate to MAXIMUM rate, or at MAXIMUM rate or SENIOR rate, as appropriate) on the new promotional grade.
+Employees at the MAXIMUM, SENIOR, SENIOR PLUS or L1 rates who are promoted or reallocated more than two (2) grades on the C-Scale will receive a wage increase equal to two (2) five percent (5%) steps (that is, 10.25%) and be placed at that rate (within the range of MINIMUM rate to MAXIMUM rate, or at MAXIMUM rate SENIOR rate, SENIOR PLUS rate or L1 rate, as appropriate) on the new promotional grade.
+If the two (2) five percent (5%) steps (that is, 10.25%) following promotion or reallocation result in the employees salary being between the MAXIMUM rate, SENIOR rate, SENIOR PLUS rate or the L1 rate established for that grade, the employee will be placed at the step which most closely approximates a 10.25% increase.

-Examples of multigrade promotions (or reallocations) from MAXIMUM, SENIOR or SENIOR PLUS rates: